Amsterdam/wonen-ui/README.md

 ## Pulish the package to npm

-Merge any changes into master and pull master to your local machine.
+Merge any changes into main and pull main to your local machine.
 In the root folder do:
 ```
 npm install